Rainbow Ruby: China

 In China, the series gained a governmental license of approval for distribution in the Mainland television market as a domestic animated production on April 19, 2016, and it was named as one of the Outstanding Domestic Animated Television Productions in the second quarter of 2016 by the State Administration of Press, Publication, Radio, Film and Television, which gives an advantage when selling such programs to broadcasters.

 Rainbow Ruby premiered on March 28, 2017, on CCTV-14, where it was given a time slot of Monday to Friday evenings.

 Other countries

 The series was also broadcast in multiple countries around the world.
 In August 2016, outside the original networks, Rainbow Ruby was acquired by ABS-CBN (via Yey!)
-(Philippines), RTV (Indonesia), Thai PBS (Thailand), Yoyo TV (Taiwan), and Duronto TV (Bangladesh).
+(Philippines), RTV (Indonesia), Thai PBS (Thailand), Yoyo TV (Taiwan), Duronto TV (Bangladesh), Spacetoon (Middle East) and E-Junior (United Arab Emirates).

 In January 2017, CJ E&M/DHX Media secured deals with 10 channels to air the series.

 On February 28, 2017, at a business presentation, CJ E&M announced that the series was sold to thirty broadcasters outside South Korea, with ten of them already airing the series.